davidmishnev/First-Semester-Programming-Labs/Lab2/README.md

 # `sprintf` Implementation

-## Tools and Requirements

-- The task must be implemented in C (C11 or later).
-- The server builds the project using C17.

 ## Task Description

 The goal is to write a program that includes a function capable of converting numbers from one numeral system to another, with additional formatting.